adil-998/HEART-ATTAK-PREDICTION/README.md

-Heart Attack Prediction
-This project aims to predict the likelihood of a heart attack based on various medical indicators.
-The analysis and model development are performed using a Jupyter Notebook with Python and popular data science libraries such as pandas, numpy, scikit-learn, matplotlib, and seaborn.

-Project Overview
-The core of this project is a machine learning model that uses a dataset containing patient information to predict a binary outcome: whether a heart attack is likely ("positive") or not ("negative").

-The key steps in this project include:

-Data Loading and Initial Exploration: Reading the dataset and getting a first look at the data, including its shape, column types, and a few sample rows.

-Data Preprocessing: Cleaning and preparing the data for model training.
-This includes checking for missing values, handling duplicates, and converting the 'Result' column from categorical text to a numerical format (0 for 'negative' and 1 for 'positive').
-The Blood sugar column was also converted to an integer type.

-Outlier Detection and Removal: Using the Interquartile Range (IQR) method to identify and remove outliers in columns like 'Age', 'Heart rate', 'CK-MB', and 'Troponin'.
-This step is crucial for improving model accuracy by ensuring the data is within a realistic range.

-Exploratory Data Analysis (EDA): Visualizing relationships between key variables.
-This includes:

-A histogram of 'Blood sugar' to understand its distribution.

-A bar plot showing the relationship between 'Gender' and the 'Result'.

-A bar plot highlighting the top 5 age groups associated with positive results.

-A scatter plot visualizing the relationship between 'CK-MB' and 'Troponin' levels.

-A correlation heatmap to understand the relationships between different numerical features.

-Model Building:

-The dataset is split into training and testing sets.

-A Logistic Regression model is trained to establish a baseline.

-A Random Forest Classifier is then trained, which significantly improves prediction accuracy.

-Model Evaluation: The models are evaluated using several metrics to assess their performance:

-Accuracy: The proportion of correctly predicted instances.

-Precision: The proportion of true positive results among all positive predictions.

-Recall: The proportion of true positive results that were correctly identified.

-F1 Score: The harmonic mean of precision and recall.

-Confusion Matrix: A table showing the number of true positives, true negatives, false positives, and false negatives.

-Key Findings
-The initial exploratory analysis reveals important relationships between different health metrics and the prediction result.

-The Logistic Regression model provides a reasonable baseline but shows a warning about convergence, which suggests that the features may need scaling.
-Even after scaling, the accuracy of the Logistic Regression model was about 65%.

-The Random Forest Classifier model demonstrates superior performance with an accuracy of over 97%, indicating it is well-suited for this prediction task.

-How to Run the Notebook
-To run this project, you will need a Python environment with the following libraries installed:

-numpy

-pandas

-matplotlib

-seaborn

-scikit-learn

-jupyter

-You can install these libraries using pip:

-Bash

-pip install numpy pandas matplotlib seaborn scikit-learn jupyter Once the dependencies are installed, you can open and run the heart attack prediction.ipynb notebook using Jupyter:

-Bash
+❤️ Heart Attack Prediction

+This project aims to predict the likelihood of a heart attack based on various medical indicators using machine learning techniques.
+The model is built and tested in a Jupyter Notebook with Python and popular data science libraries such as pandas, numpy, scikit-learn, matplotlib, and seaborn.

+📌 Project Overview

+The goal of this project is to develop a binary classification model that predicts whether a patient is at risk of a heart attack (positive) or not (negative).

+Key Steps

+Data Loading & Exploration

+Load dataset, check shape, column types, and preview rows.

+Data Preprocessing

+Handle missing values and duplicates.

+Convert categorical labels (Result) into numeric format (0 = negative, 1 = positive).

+Convert Blood sugar to integer type.

+Outlier Detection & Removal

+Use the IQR method to detect and remove outliers in Age, Heart rate, CK-MB, and Troponin.

+Exploratory Data Analysis (EDA)

+Histogram of Blood sugar.

+Bar plot of Gender vs. Result.

+Bar plot of Top 5 age groups with positive results.

+Scatter plot of CK-MB vs. Troponin.

+Correlation heatmap for feature relationships.

+Model Building

+Split dataset into training and testing sets.

+Train models:

+Logistic Regression (baseline, ~65% accuracy).

+Random Forest Classifier (best performance, ~97% accuracy).

+Model Evaluation

+Accuracy, Precision, Recall, F1 Score

+Confusion Matrix for detailed performance evaluation.

+📊 Key Findings

+Logistic Regression gave a reasonable baseline (~65% accuracy) but showed convergence warnings → feature scaling helped but performance remained limited.

+Random Forest Classifier achieved 97% accuracy, making it the best-suited model for this dataset.

+EDA revealed strong relationships between certain health metrics and the likelihood of a heart attack.

+⚙️ Installation & Setup

+Make sure you have Python 3.7+ installed.
+Install the required libraries:

+pip install numpy pandas matplotlib seaborn scikit-learn jupyter

+🚀 How to Run

+Clone this repository or download the files.

+Open the terminal and launch Jupyter Notebook:

 jupyter notebook

-This will open a web browser where you can navigate to the notebook file and execute the cells in sequence.
+Open heart_attack_prediction.ipynb in the Jupyter interface.

+Run all cells to see the data analysis, visualizations, and model results.

+🛠️ Tech Stack

+Python

+pandas & numpy – data processing

+matplotlib & seaborn – visualization

+scikit-learn – machine learning models & evaluation

+📌 Future Improvements

+Add hyperparameter tuning (GridSearchCV / RandomizedSearchCV).

+Test other ML algorithms like XGBoost, SVM, Neural Networks.

+Build a web app (Streamlit/Flask) for user-friendly prediction.